ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

 ```

 ### 2.2.3 QUALITY CONTROL.
 #### 2.2.3.1 HTG_QC
 This function performs various quality control (QC) checks tailored for the HTG EdgeSeq transcriptomic panel, though thresholds can be adjusted as needed.
-The function will generate PDF and Excel files containing summary statistics and QC information.
-Example outputs can be found in the [SUPPLEMENTARY_OUTPUT](https://github.com/ISGLOBAL-Rakislova-Lab/HTGAnalyzer/blob/main/SUPLEMENTARY_OUTPUT/) folder.

 From now on, we will use the tutorial dataset to facilitate the execution.
 ```{r}
 outliers<- HTG_QC(counts_data_tutorial)